iwonderanddev/jobladder/README.md

 * Has a global vision of the technical solution of the products
 * Promotes culture, processes and best practices across the company
 * Board member

+> [*] the number of years of experience is indicative, for example a developer with 8 years could be a lead developer, it depends on the skills and maturity, the same for others levels of course.